Visit our online store for 100% handmade items!

 2. Hostas

-Hostas bring low-growing foliage in a variety of colors and textures, ideal for anchoring the base of a hydrangea border.
+Hostas bring low-growing foliage in a variety of colours and textures, ideal for anchoring the base of a hydrangea border.

 3. Russian Sage